oliveselow/lorawan-stack-docs/doc/content/devices/adding-devices/_index.md

 ## Adding Devices using the Console

-To create a device, first open the application you wish to add the device in.
+To add a device, first open the application you wish to add the device in.
 Go to **End devices** in the left menu and click on **+ Add end device** to reach the end device registration page.

 {{< figure src="application-overview.png" alt="Application overview" >}}